insin/nwb/README.md

 ## Install

-Installing globally provides an `nwb` command for working with projects and `react`, `inferno` and `preact` commands for quick development:
+Installing globally provides an `nwb` command for quick development and working with projects.

 ```sh
 npm install -g nwb